r-spatial/sf/inst/docker/README.md

 # Build and check sf against r-release and r-devel

+To allows building `sf` in alternative environments with all external system requirements (udunits, proj, gdal, geos, lwgeom), this directory has subdirectories with Docker files:

-This directory has two subdirectories with Docker files, one for installing R-release with all system dependencies required by `sf`, the other one building R-devel from source (downloaded from svn, without X11) on top of that.
-This allows building `sf` with r-release and r-devel with all external system requirements (udunits, proj, gdal, geos, lwgeom).
+* for installing R-release with all system dependencies required by `sf`,
+* for building R-devel from source (downloaded from svn, without X11) on top of that.
+* for testing with gdal 2.2beta0

 The images are built on ubuntu:16.04 (xenial).
 They use [ubuntugis-unstable](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable) for GIS package system dependencies.